Azure/terraform-cdk-constructs/API.md

 The name of the file share.

+Must be unique within the storage account.

 ---

 ###### `props`<sup>Optional</sup> <a name="props" id="@microsoft/terraform-cdk-constructs.azure_storageaccount.Account.addFileShare.parameter.props"></a>

 - *Type:* @microsoft/terraform-cdk-constructs.azure_storageaccount.FileShareProps

-Optional properties for the file share (e.g., quota, access tier).
+Optional properties for configuring the file share, such as quota and access tier.

 ---